 There will be two ways to know if you did this correctly: 1) stats begin to accumulate for your website in the Insights Dashboard, and 2) the next step is possible.
 If your domain isn’t set up and claimed properly, you will not be able to select it when creating an ad.

 If your site uses subdomains, you’ll need to claim each one separately in the same manner.

 3. Create Your Ad

 You could create your ad through the self-serve ad tool.
 But I want you to get into the habit of using Power Editor (a free Chrome plugin), so these instructions will assume you are doing it that way.
 If you need help with Power Editor, make sure that you read this tutorial.

-Create a campaign as you typically would.
+Create a The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. as you typically would.
 See mine below as an example.
 This is explained in more detail in my video at the bottom of this post.

 The key to setting this up will be in the Creative step.
 Click “I want to advertise something I have on Facebook” and then select your domain (should be at the very bottom of the drop-down selections).
 Then click “Sponsored Stories” and select “Domain Sponsored Story.”

 From there, set up your ad as you normally would.
 You may want to target people most interested in your subject matter.

 PageLever had reported seeing close to 10% CTR on their Domain Sponsored Story.
 As mentioned at the top, I’m seeing about 1% overall, and over 2% on certain days.